vharmain/nbb-lambda-adapter/README.md

 * Create index.js according to example above
 * Create demo.cljs according to example above
 * `zip -r app.zip .`
+* Go to AWS Console -> Lambda -> Author from Scratch -> Runtime Node.s 14.x + arm64, configure with 512mb or more (for fast startup)
-*  Upload `app.zip` to your NodeJS 14.x Lambda and test
+*  Upload `app.zip` to your Lambda, test and start hacking in the inline code editor

 ## Tips & tricks